koala-interactive/frenchkiss.js/README.md

 ### frenchkiss.unset(language: string)

-If you need to clean the data of a stored language for memory optimizations, unset is all you need for.
+If you need to clean the data of a stored language for memory optimizations, unset is all you need.

 ---